Positioning SMEs For Better Times

 SME Working Capital Loan scheme, for loans of up to S$300,000 per SME

 Under SPRING Singapore’s Micro Loan Programme (MLP), DBS receives an average of 1,800 SME applications a year.
 This is more than 50% of all micro loan applications supported by SPRING in Singapore.
 We also have a comprehensive range of government assisted loans.
-For more information on DBS Working Capital Loan, please visit http://go.dbs.com/workingcapital or apply online in 5minutes here.
+For more information on DBS Working Capital Loan, please visit http://go.dbs.com/workingcapital or apply business loan online in 5 minutes here.

 New Automation Support Package to help companies automate, drive productivity and scale up.